Environmental impact assessment

 The Planning Minister’s assessment report includes an evaluation of whether the environmental impacts are acceptable or unacceptable.
 The report also includes a description of any measures or modifications that are required to mitigate the project’s adverse environmental impacts.

-Relevant decision-makers, such as the EPA, are required to consider the Planning Minister’s assessment, but the minister’s findings and recommendations are not binding on the decision-makers.
+Relevant decision-makers – such as Victoria’s Environment Protection Authority (EPA) – are required to consider the Planning Minister’s assessment, but the minister’s findings and recommendations are not binding on the decision-makers.

 Matters of national environmental significance